 Over the next twenty-two years, fifteen churches were started, including an additional thirty-five preaching stations – remote outposts that lay preachers traveled to on horseback on Sunday afternoons so farmers could gather locally on Sunday nights to hear about Jesus.

 And then there’s the more recent story of church planting in Northern California.
-It’s a story that Regional Minister Rick Weber has told often: By the early 1970s, there were five churches in the Sacramento area.
+It’s a story that former NorCal regional minister Rick Weber told often: By the early 1970s, there were five churches in the Sacramento area.
 These five came together with a passion to collaborate to spread the Gospel through planting churches.
 They were so committed to planting new congregations in Northern California that these five churches raised $250,000 in 1973.
 One sacrificed building their own building; another even took out a bank loan to contribute.
 As a result, a new church was planted in 1974.

 By 1982, seven more were established.